BYUCamachoLab/SiPANN/docs/source/tutorials/tut_halfring.rst

     plt.savefig("halfring_output_radius.png")

 .. image:: halfring_output_radius.png
-    :scale: 50 %
+    :scale: 75 %

-All elements found in `SiPANN.scee` can be simulated basically identically.
+All elements found in ``SiPANN.scee`` can be simulated basically identically.
 If you'd like this in script form, it can be found on github, here_.

 .. _here: https://github.com/contagon/SiPANN/blob/master/examples/HalfRing.ipynb